valyd8chain/dockerized-harmony-node/README.md

 ```

 ### Importing Existing Wallet
 This is basically the same process as importing your BLS Keys.
 Get your existing `.hmycli` direcotry onto your host machine with `scp` or other method of your choosing and place it in a directory `temp`.
-Then start a bash session in a temporary container with `harmony-node` image mounting the `hmycli` volume and using a binding for your `temp` directory:
+Then start a terminal session in a temporary container with `harmony-node` image mounting the `hmycli` volume and using a binding for your `temp` directory:
 ```
-docker run --rm -t -i -v hmycli:/root/.hmy_cli -v /{PATH_TO}/temp:/harmony_node/temp valyd8chain/harmony-node:latest /bin/bash
+docker run --rm -t -i -v hmycli:/root/.hmy_cli -v /{PATH_TO}/temp:/harmony_node/temp valyd8chain/harmony-node:latest /bin/ash
 ```
-Once in the container bash session, just copy the files over:
+Once in the container terminal session, just copy the files over:
 ```
 cp -r /harmony_node/temp/.hmycli/* /root/.hmy_cli/
 ```